SLACube/slacube-daq-tutorial/README.md

 ## Taking Data

-Once the thresholds are set to a resonable data rate, you can take data continously.
+Once the thresholds are set to a reasonable data rate, you can take data continuously.
 The strategy is taking a short pedestal run followed by multiple self-trigger runs.

 To start data-taking: